brittpinder/ios-reference/swift/error-handling/README.md

 ### [assert()](https://developer.apple.com/documentation/swift/assert(_:_:file:line:))

 `assert()` takes a condition to check along with an optional message to print if that check fails.
 If the condition fails, your app will crash, but *only* in Debug mode.
-Assertions get compiled out of Release builds which means they have no performance impact and you should therefore use them liberally throughout your code to sanity check any assumptions you have and help you discover bugs during development and testing.
+Assertions get compiled out of Release builds which means they have no performance impact.
+You should therefore use them liberally throughout your code to sanity check any assumptions you have and help you discover bugs during development and testing.

 In the following example, an `assert()` is used to double check that the `Person` struct isn't initialized with an `age` less than 0.